-OUR WARRANTY TO YOU
+OUR WARRANTY TO YOU:

-Finn Corporation warrants to you, the original purchaser, for use (or rental to others for use) and to a second owner who purchases a used machine from an Authorized Dealer Rental Program (the remaining warranty), all new construction machinery, parts and attachments (except those referred to herein) that are manufactured by Finn to be free from defects in material and workmanship for a period noted above.
+Finn Corporation warrants to you, the original purchaser, for use (or rental to others for use) all new construction machinery, parts and attachments (except those referred to herein) that are manufactured by Finn to be free from defects in material and workmanship for a period noted above.
 Replacement parts provided under the terms of this warranty are warranted for the remainder of the warranty period applicable to the product to which parts are installed, as if parts were original components of the product.